 1.1.
 William I of ENGLAND and William II of Normandy, born c1028 Falaise, Normandy, France, died September 1087 Rouen, Normandy, France, buried Caen, Normandy, France.

 1.2.
-Adelaide of NORMANDY countess d’Aumale, born c1030, married 1st count Enguerrand II de PONTHIEU (son of Hugh(es) II de PONTHIEU and Berthe ?CAPET?) married 2nd Lambert II de LENS (son of Eustace I de BOLOGNE and Maude de LEUVEN) died 1054 Lille, Nord-Pas-de-Calais, France, married 3rd Eudes (Odo) III de CHAMPAGNE (son of Etienne (Stephen) II de TROYES and Adele UNKNOWN) count of Champagne, count of Meaux, lord of Holderness.
+Adelaide (Adeliza) of NORMANDY Countess d’Aumale, born c1030, married 1st count Enguerrand II de PONTHIEU (son of Hugh(es) II de PONTHIEU and Berthe ?CAPET?) married 2nd Lambert II de LENS (son of Eustace I de BOULOGNE and Maude de LEUVEN) died 1054 Lille, Nord-Pas-de-Calais, France, married 3rd Eudes (Odo) III de CHAMPAGNE (son of Etienne (Stephen) II de TROYES and Adele UNKNOWN) Count of Champagne, Count of Meaux, Lord of Holderness.

-Children of Adelaide of NORMANDY and Eudes de CHAMPAGNE:
+Children of Adelaide (Adeliza) of NORMANDY and Eudes (Odo) de CHAMPAGNE:

 1.2.1.
 Stephen d’AUMALE